darktable-org/dtdocs/content/darkroom/overview.md

 author: "people"
 ---

 The darkroom view is where you develop your images.
+The center panel contains the image currently being edited.

 # zoom

-You can use middle-click to zoom to 1:1 and Double-middle-click to zoom to 2:1.
+Middle-click on the center panel to zoom to 1:1 and double-middle-click to zoom to 2:1.

-Alternatively you can zoom in and out between 1:1 and fit-to-screen by scrolling with your mouse.
-Mouse scrolling while holding the `Ctrl` key pressed gives an extended zoom range between 2:1 and 1:10.
+Alternatively you can zoom in and out between 1:1 and "fit to screen" by scrolling with your mouse.
+Scroll while holding the `Ctrl` key pressed to extend the zoom range to between 2:1 and 1:10.

 # export

-Images are normally exported from the [lighttable](../lighttable/_index.md) view.
+Images are normally exported using the [export selected](../module-reference/utility-modules/lighttable/export-selected.md) module in the [lighttable](../lighttable/_index.md) view.
 However, you can also export the current image directly from the darkroom by using the shortcut `Ctrl+E`.
-The currently-edited image is exported using the parameters currently set in the lighttable's [export selected](../module-reference/utility-modules/lighttable/export-selected.md) module.
+The image will be exported using the parameters currently set in the _export selected_ module.